-Moss Lane's Governors, the Headteacher / DSL will assess the level of risk within the setting and put actions in place to reduce that risk.
+The setting's Governors/Proprietor/ Management Committee, the Headteacher/Principal and the DSL will assess the level of risk within the setting and put actions in place to reduce that risk.
 Risk assessment may include, due diligence checks for external speakers and private hire of facilities, anti-bullying policy and other issues specific to the setting's profile, community and philosophy.